Lighting-Sun/AutomationChallenge/README.md

 1.Download the Maven binary zip archive from here [Maven](https://maven.apache.org/download.cgi)

-2.Extract the file and paste it in C:\Program Files
+2.Extract the file using the extract here option and paste it in C:\Program Files

 4.Go to Windows settings